 As with H&RA, IEC 61511 doesn’t provide detailed guidance on which technique should be used for Allocation of Safety Functions to Protection Layers – since many different techniques are available and some are more suited to particular applications and industries than others.
 But it does require that this activity is subject to the full force of Functional Safety Management.

-Review of earlier LOPA and PHR studiesIndustry: Mining / Metal / Cement
+Update to earlier LOPA following review by HSE.Industry: Mining / Metal / Cement

 E: email@example.com.
 T: 44 (0)1462 713313.
 W: www.methodfs.com